Orbifold Morse-Smale-Witten complex: Morse-Smale-Witten complexes for global quotients

-Let $M$ be a closed oriented connected manifold and suppose the finite group $G$ acts on $M$ effectively in an orientation preserving way.
-Set $\bX$ to be the global quotient orbifold $M/G$ and denote by $X$ the quotient space and $\pi : M \to X$ the natural projection to the orbit space.
-By \cite{Wa}, we can take a $G$-invariant Morse function $f : M \to \RR$.
-Suppose further that $f$ is Morse-Smale with respect to a $G$-invariant metric.
-In this section, we construct a Morse-Smale-Witten complex for $ \bar{f}:\bX \to \RR$, where $f = \bar{f} \circ \pi$.
-A more general Morse-Bott case will be discussed later, but we explain this case here for the introduction and to present a clearer picture on orientation issues.
+Let $M$ be a closed oriented connected manifold and suppose that a finite group $G$ acts on $M$ effectively in an orientation preserving way.
+We denote by $\bX$ the global quotient orbifold $[M/G]$ and denote by $X$ its quotient space and by $\pi : M \to X$ the natural projection map.
+We fix a $G$-invariant metric on $M$.
+Recall that a smooth function on an orbifold by definition has smooth invariant lift on each uniformizing chart.
+Analogously, a Morse function on an orbifold is defined as follows. \begin{definition} A smooth function $\bar{f}:\bX \to \RR$ is called Morse if every point $\bar{x}$ in the orbifold has a uniformizing chart $(\WT{U}_{ \bar{x} } , G_{\bar{x}}, \pi_{\bar{x}})$ such that $\bar{f} \circ \pi_{\bar{x}}$ is Morse on $\WT{U}_{\bar{x}}$. \end{definition} In particular, the $G$-invariant Morse function $f:M \to \RR$ taken above induces a Morse function on the global quotient orbifold $\bX = [M/G]$.

-We begin by recalling that Morse homology of orbifolds has been studied by Lerman and Tolman \cite{LT}, where they analyzed the local Morse data near a critical point in orbifold setting and proved Morse inequalities for orbifolds.
-The equivariant cohomology complex of $M$ with respect to $G$-action in terms of Morse theory has been defined by Austin and Braam in \cite{AB} using Cartan model together with Morse-Bott complex, when $G$ is compact connected Lie group.
-(See remark \ref{ABrelation} for more discussions on this).
+Consider a $G$-invariant Morse function $f : M \to \RR$ which always exist by \cite{Wa} (see Section \ref{equiv_trans} also).
+We write $\bar{f}:\bX \to \RR$ for a function on orbifold $\bX$ or the quotient space $X$. \begin{assumption} We assume that $f : M \to \RR$ is a $G$-invariant Morse-Smale function. \end{assumption} The condition for a gradient vector field $\nabla f$ to satisfy the Morse-Smale transversality condition together keeping $G$-invariance of $f$ is not generic, and hence the above is rather a restrictive assumption.
+For example, we can perturb $\bar{f}:M \to \RR$ to make it Morse-Smale, but lose the $G$-invariance.
+We postpone the discussion on this issue to the last section, where we alternatively define weak group actions.

-Although it is not stated in \cite{AB}, they implicitly assume that $G$ is connected compact Lie group, because first, they are using Cartan model, and second they do not discuss orientation issues of the group action, which becomes trivial for connected Lie group actions.
+In this section, we construct a Morse complex for a $G$-invariant Morse-Smale function $f$.
+We will provide two approaches, the first one is by defining the type (orientable or non-orientable) of a critical point, and considering a $G$-action on the subcomplex generated by orientable critical points (see Subsection \ref{OriCrit}).
+The second one is to consider a slightly different chain complex, which is generated by orientation spaces of critical points whose $G$-invariant part becomes the chain complex constructed in the first approach (Subsection \ref{OriSp}).
+The second approach is more natural, but does not generalize to the case of general orbifolds.